awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 You configure user authentication by creating an authenticate action for one or more listener rules\.
 The `authenticate-cognito` and `authenticate-oidc` action types are supported only with HTTPS listeners\.
 For descriptions of the corresponding fields, see [AuthenticateCognitoActionConfig](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_AuthenticateCognitoActionConfig.html) and [AuthenticateOidcActionConfig](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_AuthenticateOidcActionConfig.html) in the *Elastic Load Balancing API Reference version 2015\-12\-01*\.

+The load balancer sends a session cookie to the client to maintain authentication status\.
+This cookie always contains the `secure` attribute, because user authentication requires an HTTPS listener\.
+This cookie contains the `SameSite=None` attribute with CORS \(cross\-origin resource sharing\) requests\.

+Application Load Balancers do not support cookie values that are URL encoded\.

 By default, the `SessionTimeout` field is set to 7 days\.
 If you want shorter sessions, you can configure a session timeout as short as 1 second\.
 For more information, see [Authentication Logout and Session Timeout](#authentication-logout-timeout)\.

 Set the `OnUnauthenticatedRequest` field as appropriate for your application\.
 For example: